WorldFamousElectronics/PulseSensor_Amped_Arduino/README.md

 ![Serial Plotter Shot](pics/plotter.png)

 If you only want to see the pulse wave `Signal` data, then you can edit the Arduino Sketch.
-In the `AllSerialHandling.ino` tab, simply comment out the lines shown below.
+In the `AllSerialHandling.ino` tab, simply comment out the lines shown below by inserting `//` in the beginning of the line.

 ![comment data](pics/plot-pulse-only.png)